Coronavirus FAQs: How worrisome is the new variant? How long do boosters last?

 As for timing ...
 The new boosters aren't here yet.
 October is considered the best month to get a flu shot since protection can wane over the flu season, which ends in May or June.
 So assuming that the new booster is out by then, you could go for a two-fer.

-Then there's the new vaccine, just approved this summer,for respiratory syncytial virus (RSV), which is also a fall virus and which is most dangerous for very young kids and older adults.
-The vaccine is also recommended for pregnant women to provide protection for their babies from RSV right from birth.
-And it's available now.
+Then there are new vaccines, just recently approved, for respiratory syncytial virus (RSV), which is also a fall virus and which is most dangerous for very young kids and older adults.
+A vaccine is recommended for people 60+ and is available now, and another was just approved for pregnant women to provide protection for their babies from RSV right from birth.
+There's also a treatment for infants that works like a vaccine to protect them.

-But there isn't yet data available on whether you can take the RSV vaccine simultaneously with the COVID and flu vaccines.
+But there isn't yet data available on whether people over 60 can take the RSV vaccine simultaneously with the COVID and flu vaccines.
 You may want to consult with your doctor about timing for the RSV vaccine if you are in a risk group, suggests the immunologist Pekosz.

 I'm over 65.
 Does that impact immunity from the booster?